aburnett/docker-jenkins-client/README.md

-Jenkins image with the docker client installed for cases were you want to run docker commands from Jenkins but connect to a daemon running elsewhere.
+Jenkins image with the docker client installed for cases were you want to run docker commands from Jenkins but connect to a daemon running elsewhere (for example the same daemon running this container).
 The docker daemon is *not* running inside of the container.

+# Tags

+`1.7` `latest` - Contains docker client 1.7

+`1.6` - Contains docker client 1.6.2

 # Usage
-## Using the same docker host as the container
+## Using a unix socket

     docker run -v /var/run/docker.sock:/var/run/docker.sock docker-jenkins-client